 During a first visit, your child may only take a few minutes.
 The dentist will check the child’s teeth for indication of dental caries and general assessment of their oral health.
 Also, the dentist will check for the child’s bite, oral tissues, jaw, and gums.
 Your child may also undergo cleaning.

-- As a parent, you might be anxious in bringing your child to a foreign place with all the machines and instruments.
+- As a parent, you might be anxious in bringing your child to a foreign place with all the machines and instruments (and a dentist wearing funny looking binocular like glasses).
 However, it will be best to keep your composure and stay calm.
 After all, children tend to turn to their parents for signals regarding a new situation.
 If your child saw you being apprehensive, they will sense it.

 - Comforting your child with words such as, “Don’t be afraid” or “It’s alright” is doing more harm than good.
 They may begin to think that there is something they should be afraid of and that there is an imminent danger.

 - Act normal.
 Talk to your child about how going to the dentist is part of everyone’s life.
 You can also use stories or toys to help them understand the situation and the need to visit the dentist.